Beanzilla/item_replicator/README.md

 It may be easier for your server to simply run with allow_unknown to be true (on).

 This will simply use the other settings below that (unknown_item_time, unknown_item_amount) when it encounters an unknown item.

+Or for those who wish to better my mod and the community using it, please consider making a Pull Request with your additions/changes.
+(See [mod_support.lua](mod_support.lua) for further details)